Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that Stranger Things is a sci-fi drama that centers on a missing child and a mysterious, dangerous creature.
-A young boy is taken by the creature, which emits grunts and growls and leaves behind pulsing webs of gray material.
-His terrified mother, brother, and group of friends search for him, as does law enforcement.
-There's some scary stuff: A man is pulled up into the air and presumably killed by something looming in the air above him.
+Parents need to know that Stranger Things is a sci-fi drama that centers on a group of pre-teen and teen friends who find themselves fighting a mysterious, dangerous force below the earth.
+A young boy is taken by a creature from this "upside down" world; it emits grunts and growls and leaves behind pulsing webs of gray material, and his relationship with this dark world spans seasons.
+There's a lot of scary stuff: Guns are frequent, and many characters are killed by them as well as by supernatural means.
 A sympathetic character is suddenly shot and killed; blood and gore are shown briefly.
-A young girl is the subject of some type of experiment; we see her escape in hospital scrubs.
-Medical/military authorities have complicated motives, which may make young viewers fearful of trusting authority figures.
-Two teens meet secretly in a school bathroom to make out; there's lots of kissing and a pretty heavy make-out scene in a bedroom, with a character removing her shirt.
-Language includes "hell," "damn," and "s--t"; one woman calling another a "bitch"; young characters calling each other "douche bag"; and references to being "screwed" and "pissed off."
+A group of rats explode in a bloody, graphic manner.
+A young girl is the subject of some type of experiment and spends much of her time processing the abuses she dealt with as a research guinea pig.
+Medical/military authorities have complicated motives.
+Two teens meet secretly in a school bathroom to make out.
+There's lots of kissing and heavy make-out scenes, one in a bedroom with a character removing her shirt.
+Language includes "hell," "damn," "bitch," and "s--t," young characters calling each other "douche bag," and references to being "screwed" and "pissed off."
 Parents and teens will have fun watching this nail-biter of a mystery.

 - Parents say